drewww/breach/docs/plan.md

 # Enemies

 What would be interesting here?
 First, having a "patrol" behavior separate from simply waiting around.
+   1. Create an Enemy controller.
+   2. Explore behavior trees.
+   3. Probably make it randomly explore locally.
+   4. Some trigger (seeing player?) that causes a behavior switch of some kind.

+   Stretch: multiple enemies with relations that choose together.

 A tracking behavior if it has a seentarget.

 Then maybe something clever like Flanking?
 Or a ranged attack behavior?